bengtmartensson/Girr/README.md

 ## Informal overview of the Girr format
-There are four different possible high-level element in the format:
+There are four different possible root element types in the format:
 `remotes`, `remote`,
 `commandSet`s, and `command`s.
-All can be the root element of a conforming Girr document, although all software may not handle all of them.
-(Our [supporting library](http://harctoolbox.org/Girr.html#Supporting+Java+library) only supports `remotes` as root element.)
-Basically, the element `remotes` contains one or more `remote`s, each containing one or more `commandSet`s, each containing either other `commandSet`s and/or `command`s.
+All can be the root element of a conforming Girr document, although some software may not handle all of them.
+(The previous versions of our [supporting library](http://harctoolbox.org/Girr.html#Supporting+Java+library) only supported `remotes` as root element.)
+Basically, the element `remotes` contains one or more `remote`s, each containing one or more `commandSet`s, each containing a number of `command`s.

 ### command
 This element models a command, consisting essentially of a name and an IR